Utah Adult Probation & Parole

 Adult Probation and Parole (AP&P) is a division of the Utah Department of Corrections (UDC) which is a government agency dedicated to the management and supervision of convicted probationers and parolees in the State of Utah.
-It is currently led by the Division Director Dan Blanchard and is headquartered in the Utah Department of Corrections Administration Building in Draper.
+It is currently led by the Division Director Tim Kincaid and is headquartered in the Utah Department of Corrections Administration Building in Draper.

 AP&P supervises 17,800 offenders in the community.
 Boundaries are divided into five regions.
-Each region within the division of AP&P has Agents and Correctional Officers who perform a variety of functions in the courts and in the field.
-AP&P Agents are certified Law Enforcement Officers, and have statewide police authority.
-In addition to supervising offenders in the field, AP&P Agents are responsible for preparing reports on offenders for District Courts and the Utah Board of Pardons and Parole, responding to threats on public safety, and assisting local agencies in joint operations.
+Each region within the division of AP&P has agents and correctional officers who perform a variety of functions in the courts and in the field.
+AP&P agents are certified law enforcement officers, and have statewide police authority.
+In addition to supervising offenders in the field, AP&P agents are responsible for preparing reports on offenders for District Courts and the Utah Board of Pardons and Parole, responding to threats on public safety, and assisting local agencies in joint operations.

 Community Correctional Center Facilities

-Adult Probation and Parole, operates five residential community correctional centers in Utah for offenders who are on probation or who have recently paroled from prison.
-These "halfway" houses are designed to help offenders who may not have a place to go when they leave prison, need additional treatment as they transition back into the community or are struggling and at risk of returning to jail or prison.
+Adult Probation and Parole formerly operated six residential community correctional centers in Utah for offenders who are on probation or who have recently paroled from prison.
+The management of these facilities has recently been moved to the Release and Reentry Division of the Utah Department of Corrections.
+These "halfway houses" are designed to help offenders who may not have a place to go when they leave prison, need additional treatment as they transition back into the community or are struggling and at risk of returning to jail or prison.